MaxLewter16/LLEAP/README.md

     ```
     After a few seconds, the model should open in RVIZ.

-3. If this does not work, in your root folder, using the source code and repeating step two:
+3. If this does not work, navigate to your root folder and add the below line:
-    '''
+    ```
     source install/setup.bash
-    '''
+    ```
+    Repeat step 2.